 Sr. Carol A. Haggarty, RSCJ ASH'59 Leadership Award

-Since 2017, the Sr. Carol A. Haggarty, RSCJ Leadership Award has been given to an RSCJ, a Sheridan Road alumna/us, or a former Sacred Heart School faculty or staff member who best exemplifies the leadership and commitment to Sacred Heart education, as demonstrated by Sr. Haggarty.
+Since 2017, the Sr. Carol A. Haggarty, RSCJ Leadership Award has been given to an RSCJ, a Sheridan Road alumna/us, former Sacred Heart School faculty or staff member, or other member of the Sacred Heart community who best exemplifies the leadership and commitment to Sacred Heart education, as demonstrated by Sr. Haggarty.

 Sr. Haggarty served Sacred Heart Schools as a faculty member, principal of the Academy and a member of the Board of Trustees.
 Recipients of the Haggarty Award embody the call from St. John's Gospel—beloved by Sr. Haggarty—to "love one another as I have loved you."

 2021 Haggarty Award Recipient: Patrick G. Ryan, Jr. H'81

 This year, Patrick G. Ryan, Jr. H’81 will receive the Haggarty Award.
 As an alumnus and parent of alums, Mr. Ryan has been an active member of the Sacred Heart community for over 40 years.
 Committed to the progress and evolution of Sacred Heart Schools, Mr. Ryan has been an integral part of the schools’ expansion and success, and he has continually demonstrated his passion for Sacred Heart Schools.